rechelon/radslide/readme.txt

 Add [[radslide 1]] in your page or post, replacing 1 with the id of your slideshow

+Use CSS to style and customize

 == Screenshots ==

 1. Managing a slideshow

 == Changelog ==

+= 1.1 =
+* Created a slideshow overview with thumbnails
+* Upgraded jQuery Cycle to 3.0.2 (19-APR-2013)
+* UI changes and fixes
+* Fixed bug where image URL was not saving correctly

 = 1.0.1 =
 * Made the HTML editor better